 2. Audit the previous year

-So after that, we need to audit what has happened in the previous year because it’s always good to take stock of what we’ve done, how we’ve done and so on, but with without being too harsh on myself, and without blaming ourselves.
+So after that, we need to audit what has happened in the previous year because it’s always good to take stock of what we’ve done, how we’ve done and so on, but without being too harsh on ourselves, and without blaming ourselves.

-And if I didn’t end up doing, what is it that I can do now to course correct so that the goal becomes a goal and doesn’t just stay a dream in my head.
+And if I didn’t end up doing it, what is it that I can do now to course correct it so that the goal becomes a goal and doesn’t just stay a dream in my head.

 And if that was the case, then just make a list of the top five or even the top three things without making a very long extensive list because that becomes difficult to keep up with.
 You can increase the list and change it as you go along.